UW-GAC/contactparser/README.md

 #> [1] "fnitzsche@gmail.com, karren.schmeler@group.biz, nia.vonrueden@yahoo.com"
 ```

-Alternately, you can use `print_emails` to print the same string:
+Alternately, you can use `print_emails` to print the same string as a
+message:

 ``` r
 print_emails(pis)